 Professor Bradford teaches primarily securities regulation and business associations courses.
 He is the co-author of an introductory book on accounting, Basic Accounting Principles for Lawyers and numerous articles on securities regulation and regulatory exemptions.
 He also has a strong interest in legal humor and has authored several humorous law review articles, some of them intentionally humorous.
 Professor Bradford is a member of the CALI Editorial Board, and was a CALI Business Organizations fellow.
-He is also a member of the editorial board of the Villanova Journal of Law and Investment Management and a member of the Executive Committee of the University of Nebraska-Lincoln Academic Senate.
 Professor Bradford received his B.S. degree (summa cum laude) from Utah State in 1978, and a M.P.P. and J.D. (magna cum laude) from Harvard University in 1982.
 Prior to teaching at Nebraska, he worked for the law firm of Jenkens & Gilchrist in Dallas.